smarie/PyQt5-minimal/README.md

 ## PyQt build options

-The build options currently used to build PyQt are
+For reference, the build options currently used to build PyQt5.6-minimal are

 ```bash
 --confirm-license \